bondnotanymore/OP5CAFE/README.md

 3. Install all the dependencies --> `pip install -r requirements.txt`
 4. Set the environment against which you want to run your tests:

-    (i) Run --> `export ENV_FOR_DYNACONF=default` if you want to run using the default section config settings which points to old production or spark oh three.

-   (ii)Run --> `export ENV_FOR_DYNACONF=development` if you want to run tests using the development section config settings, which points to the development-spark env.
+   (i)Run --> `export ENV_FOR_DYNACONF=development` if you want to run tests using the development section config settings, which points to a dev env(or local) setup of OP5 monitor server.

-   (iii)Run --> `export ENV_FOR_DYNACONF=staging` if you want to run tests using the staging section config settings, which points to the staging-spark env.
+   (ii)Run --> `export ENV_FOR_DYNACONF=staging` if you want to run tests using the staging section config settings, which points to a staging env setup of OP5 monitor server

-   (iv)Run --> `export ENV_FOR_DYNACONF=production` if you want to run tests using the production section config settings, which points to the production-spark env.
+   (iii)Run --> `export ENV_FOR_DYNACONF=production` if you want to run tests using the production section config settings, which points to a production env setup of OP5 monitor server

 (Go to `settings.toml` to understand the different section/environment-scope configs)